How To Paddle A Kayak: The Complete Guide

 The Reverse Stroke

-Start by rotating your torso and dropping your blade in the water back behind your hip.
-Then, initiate the power phase by rotating your torso and pushing the water away from you - until your paddle blade ends up down by your feet.
+Start by rotating your torso and dropping your blade in the water behind your hip.
+Then, initiate the power phase by rotating your torso and pushing the water away from you - until your paddle blade ends up by your feet.
 At this point, you can initiate the release phase - slicing your blade out of the water and repeating the stroke on the other side to keep the movement going.

 The Sweep Stroke

 Want to execute a turn on the water?
-You'll need to use the sweep stroke to do so. you can accomplish the same result by repeating a forward stroke on one side of the boat.
-But, your turn will be much quicker and more efficient with the sweep stroke.
+You'll need to use the sweep stroke to do so.
+You can accomplish the same result by repeating a forward stroke on one side of the boat.
+But your turn will be much quicker and more efficient with the sweep stroke.

 The Draw Stroke